Skip to content

 FQDN of the Final Panel

-The application is accessible via the following Fully Qualified Domain Name (FQDN) on the hostkey.in domain:
+The application is accessible via the following Fully Qualified Domain Name (FQDN) format: gemma<Server ID>.hostkey.in:443

-• Replace <Server ID> with the specific identifier assigned to your instance.
+Replace <Server ID> with the specific identifier assigned to the server instance.
+The domain zone is configured as hostkey.in with the prefix gemma.

 File and Directory Structure

-• /etc/systemd/system/ollama.service: Systemd service unit file for the Ollama backend.
+/etc/systemd/system/ollama.service Systemd unit file for the Ollama service.

 Application Installation Process